 - Be owned by persons at least 62 years old

 - Be as large as a double-wide, with a minimum of 800 square feet

 - Have a real estate classification and fall under taxation laws

 - Be built since January 1990 and situated in its original location

 - Be owned by the same people who own the property

 Applying for a Reverse Mortgage

 When shopping for a reverse mortgage, seniors may find a range of lenders – and corresponding offers – on a Home Equity Conversion Mortgage (HECM) for a HUD-compliant manufactured home.
 To qualify, the owner must have retired the previous mortgage in-full, or have an outstanding balance that can easily be retired with funds from the reverse mortgage.
 The funds received from the reverse mortgage must cover any repairs, ongoing fees, insurance and taxes.
-As with traditional reverse mortgages, applicants owning manufactured or qualified mobile homes must attend HECM counselling to understand the requirements of qualifying, the risks involved, and alternatives to a reverse mortgage.
+As with traditional reverse mortgages, applicants owning manufactured or qualified mobile homes must attend HECM counselling to understand how a reverse mortgage works.
+The housing counselor will go over the requirements of qualifying, the risks involved, and alternatives to a reverse mortgage.
 With HECM program loans, owners borrow against the equity they have in the manufactured home.
 It's tantamount to putting all your nest eggs in one basket.